 The government eventually wants to create digital versions of the French health insurance (carte Vitale) and identity (carte d'identité) cards.

-France’s interior minister, Gérald Darmanin, told Le Parisien the digital versions will not “replace” current licences and are meant instead to “compliment” them.
+France’s interior minister, Gérald Darmanin, told Le Parisien the digital versions will not “replace” current licences and are meant instead to “complement” them.

 Critics say the prerequisite of owning a smartphone is unfair, particularly for older drivers, and question the practicality of storing this information digitally.